AkshathRaghav/tinyspeech/README.md

 </div>

-**Update: TinySpeechZ has been quantized with symmertrical 4bit, achieving 91% accuracy.
+**Update: TinySpeechZ has been quantized with 8bits, achieving 91% accuracy.
 Custom kernels are being written for the condenser layers**

 # Overview

 This repository implements the attention-condenser-based TinySpeech architecture, aimed at offsetting the dependence (and subsequent computational cost) of  sparse convulution layers.
-This brings the parameter count orders of magnitude down from previous state of the art, while maintaining a similar accuracy.
-We also provide a training and inference engine for the Z, M and X families achieving 91%+ accuracy.
+This brings the parameter count orders of magnitude down from previous low-footprint attempts, while maintaining similar accuracies.
+We also provide a training and inference engine for the Z, Y and X families achieving 91%+ accuracy.
 Moreover, this project contains drivers to run the model on the VSDSquadron-Mini board, carrying the CH32V003 MCU and equipped with only 2kb SRAM | 16kb Flash.

+> np.int8 consumes 8 bits (1 byte) per element.
+An input tensor of [1, 12, 94] is 1128 bytes.
+Weights of 2.7k parameters is 2.7 bytes.

 <div align="center">
     <i> Paper: https://arxiv.org/abs/2008.04245 | Official Code: </em>N/A</emm> </i>
 </div>

 # Results